-Under legislation, income and expenditure on council housing is ringfenced within the HRA.
+Under legislation, income and expenditure on Council Housing is ringfenced within the HRA.
 This means the Council is not able to make contributions to or from its General Fund from or to the HRA.

-After taking into account adjustments between the accounting basis and the funding basis under legislation and transfers to and from earmarked reserves there is a reduction of £0.667m on the HRA balance bringing it to £9.176m as at 31 March 2023.
-On an accounting basis, the 2022/23 outturn position on the HRA is a surplus of £5.412m.
+After taking into account adjustments between the accounting basis and the funding basis under legislation and transfers to and from earmarked reserves there is an increase of £1.334m on the HRA Reserve balance from £9.177m to £10.511m as at 31 March 2024.
+On an accounting basis, the 2023/24 outturn position on the HRA is a surplus of £6.803m.
 This is the net position after gains and losses through sale and interest costs.